primea/container-table/README.md

 # container-table
 Each Primea container must use a UID that is an integer.
-This Repo is for tracking and coordination for of container UIDs
+This Repo is for tracking and coordination for of container UIDs.

+The Table can be found [here](table.csv)